Generic Name: terbinafine (TER-bin-a-feen)

 - if you have allergies to medicines, foods, or other substances

 - if you have a history of kidney or liver problems, lupus, depression, psoriasis, alcohol abuse or dependence, or blood problems (eg, anemia)

 - if you have a weakened immune system or low white blood cell counts

 Some MEDICINES MAY INTERACT with Lamisil.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Amiodarone, cimetidine, fluconazole, ketoconazole, or theophylline because they may increase the risk of Lamisil's side effects
+- Amiodarone, cimetidine, fluconazole, or ketoconazole because they may increase the risk of Lamisil's side effects

-- Rifampin or St. John's wort because they may decrease Lamisil's effectiveness
+- Rifampin because it may decrease Lamisil's effectiveness

 - Antiarrhythmics (eg, flecainide, propafenone), beta-blockers (eg, metoprolol), dextromethorphan, monoamine oxidase type B (MAO-B) inhibitors (eg, selegiline), selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or tricyclic antidepressants (eg, amitriptyline, desipramine) because the risk of their side effects may be increased by Lamisil